wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/SDSType_API_1-0.md

 ## `Get Type Reference Count`

-Returns a dictionary mapping the object name to the number of references held by streams, stream views and parent types for the specified type.
+Returns a dictionary mapping the object name to the number of references held by streams, stream views, and parent types for the specified type.
 For more information on the use of types to define streams and stream views, see [Streams](xref:sdsStreams1-0) and [Stream views](xref:sdsStreamViews1-0).
 For further details about type referencing, see [Type reusability](xref:sdsTypeReusability1-0).

 **Request**